ajey091/ajey091.github.io/_posts/2025-07-20-fine-tuning-caregiver-robot-methodology.md

 ## Conclusion
+The quantitative analysis of our fine-tuned model's output demonstrates strong alignment with real child-directed speech patterns.
+The moving average Type-Token Ratio (TTR), Mean Length of Utterance (MLU), and word frequency distributions of the generated speech closely match those observed in the CHILDES holdout set across all age groups (3-44 months).
+Importantly, these metrics differ significantly from adult-directed speech patterns, confirming that our model has successfully learned the distinctive characteristics of child-directed communication.

-Our age-stratified fine-tuning methodology represents a significant advancement in creating developmentally appropriate artificial caregivers.
-By capturing the natural evolution of caregiver speech patterns across child development stages, we enable more precise experimental control in language acquisition research while maintaining ecological validity.
+This empirical validation of our age-stratified fine-tuning methodology represents a significant advancement in creating developmentally appropriate artificial caregivers.
+The model's ability to replicate the natural evolution of caregiver speech patterns across child development stages enables more precise experimental control in language acquisition research while maintaining ecological validity.

-The complete training pipeline demonstrates the feasibility of creating specialized language models for child-directed speech generation, opening new possibilities for controlled studies of early language development and intervention strategies.
+## Future Work
+The next phase of this research will focus on training the child-directed speech (CDS) model to generate the characteristic prosodic patterns of caregiver speech.
+We will fine-tune a speech synthesis model on carefully selected CDS audio samples from CHILDES, optimizing for features like exaggerated pitch contours, slower speaking rate, and clearer enunciation.
+The trained speech model will then be integrated with our fine-tuned LLM, creating an end-to-end system that can generate both age-appropriate text and speech that mimics natural caregiver communication patterns.

+Stay tuned for upcoming posts detailing the speech model architecture, training methodology, and evaluation results.
+We will also share audio samples demonstrating the system's ability to produce developmentally-tailored child-directed speech across different age ranges.

 ---